 - Anthony Carter: A standout basketball player, Carter represented the Rainbow Warriors with exceptional skill and athleticism.
 He went on to have a successful professional career in the NBA.

-- Heather Bown: A dominant force in women’s volleyball, Bown was a key player for the Rainbow Warriors and later became an Olympic gold medalist representing the United States.
+- Heather Bown: A dominant force in women’s volleyball, Bown was a key player for the Rainbow Warriors and later became an Olympic silver medalist representing the United States.

 - Eddie Aikau: While not an athlete in the traditional sense, Eddie Aikau made a significant impact on the surfing world.
 As a lifeguard and renowned big wave surfer, Aikau’s dedication to saving lives and his fearless surfing abilities made him a true legend.